Best Chicken Coop Paint (2024)

 Yes, most paint is toxic for chickens.
 You want Low VOC or Zero VOC paints.
 These paints are low in Volatile Organic Compounds, which are incredibly unhealthy for birds.

 Green Seal paint standards limit the VOC concentration to 100g/L and prohibit the use of heavy metals and phthalates in paint.
-MPI’s GPS2 is the most stringent in North America since 2007 and puts the maximum on 50g/L.
+MPI’s GPS2 has been the most stringent in North America since 2007 and puts the maximum at 50g/L.

-In the seventies, there used to be some concern about lead in paint, but that time has long passed.
-However, low VOC does not necessarily mean there are completely no harmful chemicals to be found in the paint.
+There used to be some concern about lead in paint in the seventies, but that time has long passed.
+However, low VOC does not necessarily mean the paint has no harmful chemicals.
 Some paints contain other toxins and carcinogens like phthalates.

-An example of a low VOC chicken coop paint is BEHR Premium Plus Ultra Interior.
+Rodda Paint CASCADIA ZERO is an example of an ultra-low-VOC chicken coop paint.
 It contains less than 50g/L VOC, has no undesirable chemical compounds such as phthalates or carcinogenic ingredients, and guarantees premium indoor air quality and environmental safety.